apache/cassandra-java-driver/changelog/README.md

 ### 4.2.0 (in progress)

+- [improvement] JAVA-2379: Fail fast if prepared id doesn't match when repreparing on the fly
 - [bug] JAVA-2375: Use per-request keyspace when repreparing on the fly
 - [improvement] JAVA-2370: Remove auto-service plugin from mapper processor
 - [improvement] JAVA-2377: Add a config option to make driver threads daemon